 Many people who live in Florida count their home as their most valuable asset and the cornerstone of their future financial security.
-The role of the family home as a valuable asset makes it imperative that you have homeowners insurance to safeguard your investment from damage caused by storms, lightning, wind and other perils.
-While homeowners insurance can provide the money you need to repair your home after experiencing such a loss, the process of getting an insurer to pay can be a challenge.
+The role of the family home as a valuable asset makes it imperative that you have homeowners insurance to safeguard your investment from damage caused by storms, lightning, wind, and other perils.
+While homeowners insurance can provide the money you need to repair your home after experiencing a loss, the process of getting an insurer to pay can be a challenge.

 Because insurance companies have strong financial incentives to deny or minimize payment, your best option is to take steps to reduce the risk that you will have to file a homeowners claim.
-Damage to homes often occurs when people are away from the home, so we have provided some tips for securing your home against damage when you cannot be present.
+Damage to homes often occur when people are away from the home, so we have provided some tips for securing your home against damage when you cannot be present.

-Tip #3 Suspend Mail and Paper Delivery: There are few signs as obvious that a home is empty and unoccupied as a mailbox bursting at the seams or a pile of unclaimed newspapers in the driveway.
+Tip #3: Suspend Mail and Paper Delivery: There are few signs as obvious that a home is empty and unoccupied as a mailbox bursting at the seams or a pile of unclaimed newspapers in the driveway.
 If criminals or delinquents are looking for a home to pilfer or vandalize, these signs essentially amount to putting out a welcome mat.
 When mail piles up, it also can be a tempting invitation to identity thieves.